GoodbyePlanet/spring-cg-bff/BLOG.md

 that requests are coming from the legitimate frontend.

-Next, when a client code executes in the user browser, [getUserInfo](https://github.com/GoodbyePlanet/spring-cg-bff/blob/45268092c70f4f92c30849403c7beb5b7808710d/fe-client/src/App.tsx#L20) is called, this will either return 401 Unauthorized if the user doesn't have a active session, or it will return a response with the user data.
+Next, when a client code executes in the user browser, [getUserInfo](https://github.com/GoodbyePlanet/spring-cg-bff/blob/45268092c70f4f92c30849403c7beb5b7808710d/fe-client/src/App.tsx#L20) is called, this will either return 401 Unauthorized if the user doesn't have active session, or it will return a response with the user data.
 If there is no active session for the user `Login` button will be present on the UI.
 When clicking on the `Login` button [login](https://github.com/GoodbyePlanet/spring-cg-bff/blob/45268092c70f4f92c30849403c7beb5b7808710d/fe-client/src/App.tsx#L16) function is called.
 It sets location in the browser URL to the url of the BFF backend.
 This will redirect browser to the